Duties of a Home Care Aide

 In contrast to the traditional home care agency model, CDPAP has a single designation of “personal assistant.”
 Personal assistants are legally permitted to perform skilled and semi-skilled duties when the patient (or designated representative) assumes responsibility for training and supervision.
 Like family members, CDPAP assistants are exempt from regulations to which agency aides must adhere.

-A home care aide is responsible for some or all of the following tasks:
+A home health aide is responsible for some or all of the following tasks:

 - A patient may need assistance eating, which ranges from cutting the food up into manageable pieces to bringing an eating utensil up to the person’s mouth.

-- Personal hygiene is another routine duty for home care aides.
+- Personal hygiene is another routine duty for home health aides.
 If necessary, aides will assist with bathing, using the toilet, and changing wound care dressings that don’t require medication.

 - A patient may need help with different aspects of dressing, which can range from laying out outfits to physically putting garments on.